Ski Mountaineering – Ski Crampons and Boot Crampons Guide

 Ski crampons are an underrated tool that can make skinning even shallow terrain easier when the snow is hard.
-Unlike boot crampons, most ski crampons pivot under foot so that they engage in the snow when you step down and pivot up to slide when you lift your ski to stride forward.
+Unlike boot crampons, most ski crampons pivot underfoot, so they engage in the snow when you step down and pivot up to slide when you lift your ski to stride forward.
 There is very little resistance or even change in the cadence of your skinning stride when using ski crampons, but there is considerable benefit and grip when they engage.

 Think about skinning on firm snow or a few inches of new snow over a firm base at any time of year.
-Either way, skinning in these situations takes more energy as you need to engage your arms and work for your traction.
+Either way, skinning in these situations take more energy as you need to engage your arms and work for your traction and or edge.
 Such scenarios often don’t warrant boot crampons or even putting your skis on your pack and kicking steps.
-These oments are when ski crampons are the ticket to efficient skinning on firm snow.
-They lightweight and easy to install on the fly.
+These moments are when ski crampons are the ticket to efficient skinning on firm snow.
+They are lightweight and easy to install on the fly.

-All the various alpine touring binding companies (Dynafit, Fritschi, G3, Marker) make ski crampons for their respective bindings.
+All the various alpine touring binding companies (Dynafit, Fritschi, G3, Marker, etc) make ski crampons for their respective bindings.
 If you happen to run Dynafit bindings, you can also get compatible ski crampons from B and D Ski Gear, a small machine-shop-based biz that makes a variety of great products for ski touring.
+Or check ski crampon prices and availability at backcountry.com